Checking accounts offer the best combination of low fees, discount eligibility and security for most drivers.

 Can You Pay Car Insurance with PayPal or Other Mobile Payment Services?

 Some smaller insurers may accept PayPal or digital wallets, though this isn't common with major providers.
 Among the major insurance companies, only Progressive accepts PayPal payments.
-But there's no harm in asking your auto insurance company about its available payment methods.
+Ask your auto insurance company about its available payment methods.

 Best Car Insurance Company for PayPal or Mobile Payment